namboy94/kudubot/README.md

 ## Implementing a Connection.

-To implement a new Connection, you will have to create a subclass the ```kudubot.connections.Connection.Connection``` class and implement the various abstract methods.
+To implement a new Connection, you will have to create a subclass of the ```kudubot.connections.Connection.Connection``` class and implement the various abstract methods.